ddamcc/Sentiment-Analysis-using-NLP/README.md

 <h1>Output</h1>
-Here we have a predictive system in which we have compared the actual output with the predicted output on the head of the dataset.
+Here I have made a predictive system in which we have compared the actual output with the predicted output on the head of the dataset.